🌙 Dad of the Roads Education

 Sleep is essential for brain development.
 During sleep, the body repairs itself, the brain processes information, and energy is restored.
 Teaching children the importance of rest helps them perform better in school, improve their memory, and stay emotionally balanced.

-Understanding Sleep Specialists in Child Development
+Understanding Sleep Importance in Child Development

 Discipline also starts with small daily habits.
 Going to bed on time teaches responsibility and self-control.
 When children understand that rest is part of their daily routine, they begin to develop stronger life habits that will help them in the future.